GeethaAnne/terraform-hashi/terraform-getting-started.md

  [here](https://www.terraform.io/docs/configuration/variables.html)

 #### Define the input variables
 To become truly shareable and version controlled, we need to parameterize the configurations.
-Open a variables.tf in your favorite text editor and add the below code:
+In order to do that, open a variables.tf in your favorite text editor and add the below code:

 ```shell
 variable "cidr_block" {